-Welcome to the San Jose- O’Connor Family Medicine Residency community!
+Welcome to the Stanford Health Care - O’Connor Hospital Family Medicine Residency community!
 Our website is full of specific information about our residents, faculty, and staff; our curricular components; and the facilities in which we work.
-In addition to the programmatic details, we hope that it gives you a good feel for the people, curriculum, and clinical and learning environment that make our Program such a wonderful place to train.
+In addition to the programmatic details, we hope that it gives you a good feel for the people, curriculum, and clinical and learning environment that make our program such a wonderful place to train.

-Our academic affiliation with Stanford University combined with our status as the only residency program here at O’Connor Hospital means that our residents get the “best of both worlds.”
+Our academic sponsorship by Stanford University, combined with our status as the only residency program here at O’Connor Hospital, means that our residents get the “best of both worlds.”
 Our diverse and extremely talented faculty wear many hats: they teach at national meetings, are recognized leaders in the community, publish innovative curricular methods in peer-reviewed journals, and are passionate advocates for whole-person-based primary care.
 All of our residents learn full-spectrum family medicine, which includes strong maternity care training, community medicine, and tremendous experience in family medicine-based hospital care.
-At the same time, our Stanford affiliation gives our residents access to significant academic resources and medical student teaching opportunities right here in San Jose, a large, flourishing metropolitan city and a part of the beautiful San Francisco Bay area.
+At the same time, our Stanford connection gives our residents access to significant academic resources and medical student teaching opportunities right here in San Jose, a large, flourishing metropolitan city and a part of the beautiful San Francisco Bay area.

 Our program is located close to downtown San Jose and provides medical care to a diverse population of patients from a wide range of socioeconomic and cultural backgrounds.
 We continue our strong mission to care for the underserved and have a busy inpatient and outpatient practice that includes a wide variety of adult medical, obstetrical, pediatric, and surgical patients.
-Our Family Health Center (a Federally Qualified Health Center caring for a predominantly Medicaid population) is a busy, inviting clinic where we provide full spectrum care, with a focus on patient-centered care.
-We are completely “wired” with EMR, and have special clinics and programs focusing on chronic illness management, wellness, chronic pain, behavioral sciences, and clinical office procedures.
+Our Family Medicine Center (a Federally Qualified Health Center caring for a predominantly Medicaid population) is a busy, inviting clinic where we provide full spectrum care, with a focus on patient-centered care.
+We have a robust EMR and population health registry system and offer special clinics and programs focusing on chronic illness management, wellness, chronic pain, behavioral sciences, substance abuse, pediatric obesity, and clinical office procedures.
 We also proudly sponsor a Fellowship Program in Sports Medicine, which adds clinical, community, and sporting event coverage to our overall program, as well as optional pathways in academic & leadership development (through our OSLER program) and in Integrative Medicine.

-Historically, our Program had its roots in the now closed San Jose Medical Center.
+Historically, our program had its roots in the now-closed San Jose Medical Center.
 Our residency program was established in 1977 and has trained over 200 residents, the majority of whom have stayed in the Greater Bay Area to practice family medicine in county and community clinics, academic institutions, and private practices.
-In July 2005, our residency program physically moved to its new location here at O’Connor Hospital.
+In July 2005, our residency program physically moved to its current location here at O’Connor Hospital.
 In July 2017, our program came under the graduate medical education umbrella of Stanford University, further strengthening ties to our parent institution.
 Finally, in March 2019, our hospital was purchased by the County of Santa Clara.
 Under this new county ownership, we are excited to have greater access to full-spectrum inpatient services for our hospital patients while maintaining an “unopposed” community hospital feel.
-We are fully accredited and enjoy the full support of the large O’Connor Medical Staff, hospital administration, and the surrounding community.
+We are fully accredited and enjoy the tremendous support of the large Santa Clara County & O’Connor Hospital Medical Staff, hospital administration, and the surrounding community.

 We recognize that there are a multitude of excellent family medicine training options in the country.
 Why choose us?
 One simple answer – the people.
 We are passionate about what we do and whom we serve.
 When we ask residents, faculty, and staff what they most like about our residency program, the answer is universally “the people” and the sense of belonging to a learning community that feels like a family.
-We want to continue to attract people who are dedicated to serving those who need it the most, now and in the future.
+We want to continue to attract people who share our dedication to serving those who need it the most.
 If you are committed to caring for the underserved and seek training in an academically rigorous yet “hands-on” learning environment, please be sure to contact us.
 We look forward to sharing our enthusiasm with you.